UPDATE – MARCH 2026:

 Risk Management and Procurement Procedures

 The guidelines emphasize risk management aligned with the NIST AI Risk Management Framework.
-CIOs are responsible for ensuring proper assessments before any generative AI deployment.
+Agency CIOs are responsible for ensuring proper assessments occur before deploying generative AI systems.

 Procurement requirements include:

-Completion of a disclosure fact sheet by all bidders
+- Completion of a disclosure fact sheet by vendors

 Conclusion